About Us

 I am a Senior Lecturer in Primate Behaviour at Liverpool John Moores University, where I run the MSc in Primate Behaviour and Conservation.
 I have had a life-long interest in wildlife and the environment, conducting primatological research in Africa and Central America, and more recently additionally working on primate welfare in captivity.
 Having spent my 20s and 30s living in a bus and a boat I didn’t start composting until more recently when I had a more permanent outdoor space.

-I now live in St Michael’s Hamlet with my three rescue cats and four ex-battery hens, and a now well-established composting system, which feeds my allotment.
+I live with my two rescue cats and four ex-battery hens, and a now well-established composting system, which feeds my allotment.
 The composting system comprises a wormery and two bokashi bins for food waste, and two large outdoor composters where all compostable waste ends up.
 The joy of redirecting waste from landfill and using it to grow food is something I want to share with everyone who has even the slightest interest.
-Composting is a win-win and I hope we can get community-scale composting running across Liverpool.
+Composting is a win-win!

 Inari Seppä